franciscoengenheiro/franciscoengenheiro/README.md

   characters and the world, creating the story, and developing the game mechanics
 - 🚀 Develop, launch and maintain a fully-fledged product
-- 🤖 Work on a Machine learning or AI project
 - 📈 Work on a project that involves data analysis and visualization
 - 🖱️ Be part of an organization or team with published products
 - 🎮 Join a game development team